jtraer/IR_Analysis_Synthesis/README.md

 ## Overview

 The matlab code in this repository is designed to:
-* Measure Acoustic and Vibrational Impulse Responses (IRs) with low-intensity broadcasts
+* IR_Extract.m - Measure Acoustic and Vibrational Impulse Responses (IRs) with low-intensity broadcasts
-* Analyze the subsequent IRs to measure:
+* IR_Analysis.m - Analyze the subsequent IRs to measure:
     * Spectra
-    * Time for reverberation to decay 60dB (RT60) as a function of frequency
+    * Time for reverberation to decay 60dB (RT60) as a function of